andreycretsu/pf-mcp-figma-plugin/README.md

 ## Requirements

 - Figma desktop app or Figma web
-- Running MCP server instance
+- Running MCP server instance (or use the public one above)
 - Network access to the MCP server

 ## Troubleshooting

 If the plugin isn't connecting:
-1. Verify the MCP server is running
+1. Verify the MCP server is running (if self-hosted)
 2. Check the MCP server URL in `code.js`
 3. Ensure network access is allowed
 4. Check the browser console for error messages